Kyunghee Pyun, PhD

 Before coming to FIT, Dr. Pyun taught at many colleges and universities in New York, including the Pratt Institute, Brooklyn College, Hunter College, Wagner College, Manhattanville College, Montclair State University, New School University, Parsons School of Design, and The Cooper Union for the Advancement of Science and Art.
 In addition to teaching, Dr. Pyun contributes to not-for-profit organizations that support visual artists and advocate their works, especially public art projects.
 She is a member of the College Art Association, International Congress on Medieval Studies, Alliance of American Museums, the Association of Asian Studies, and the Association for Asian American Studies.
 She has also developed programs and written grant proposals for the Archive of Korean Artists in America (AKAA).
 She is often invited to give public talks on broad topics of art and culture.
 As a curator and a critic, she has served on many contemporary art and design competitions, held internationally.

-American Art from Asia: Artistic Praxis and Theoretical Divergence, co-edited by Michelle Lim and Kyunghee Pyun (New York and London: Routledge, 2021)
+American Art in Asia: Artistic Praxis and Theoretical Divergence, co-edited by Michelle Lim and Kyunghee Pyun (New York and London: Routledge, 2021)

-Interpreting Modernism in Korean Art: Fluidity and Fragmentation, co-edited by Kyunghee Pyun and Jung-Ah Woo (New York and London: Routledge, 2021)
+Interpreting Modernism in Korean Art: Fluidity and Fragmentation, co-edited by Kyunghee Pyun and Jung-Ah Woo (New York and London: Routledge, 2021; paperback in 2023)

 “Transformation of Monastic Habits: Student Uniforms for Christian Schools in East Asia.”
 Journal of Religion and the Arts 24:5 [Special Issue: Faith/Fashion/Forward: Dress and the Sacred] (2020): 604–640.